ivanblinov2k17/diplom/README.md

 Naor Shamir's image algorithm without expansion to multiple pixels, but with loss in contrast

+### ISSS_Bai_Biswas

+Matrix projection combined with shamir's iss, decrypting in real time (but no info provided about possibility of exposing secret in less than k shares)

+### Reversible Iss

+Cool article about hiding info in noise of another images and reconstructing original image

+###

 ---

 ## List of web articles